anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 2. dbscan\_labels = fit_dbscan(X, \** kwargs)
    - Definition: This function is used to fit dbscan model to the data and predict anomaly labels.
      - Model: DBSCAN is a density based anomaly detection algorithm.
-               It groups together the points in clusters which are in high density regions, whereas the other points are marked as outliers.
                It groups together the core points in clusters which are in high density regions, surrounded by border points.
                It marks the other points as outliers.
      - Prediction labels: Anomaly marked as -1 and normal as 1.
    - Input Parameters: